 Supervisor approval is mandatory in order to register for GTEs.
 This is to ensure that the training module chosen fully supports the completion of the student’s research project and that the time available to undertake core research activities and their associated activities are not compromised.
 It is the responsibility of supervisors and students to agree what GTEs a research student can undertake in any given year prior to registration for that year.

-- Complete the form indicating your module choices.
+- Complete the form indicating your module choices (DCU Business School and the DCU Institute of Education excepted).
 Use your DCU account to complete the form - non DCU accounts cannot access this form.
 If you do not complete the Google form, your modules will not appear at registration time and you will not be able to register for your chosen modules.

-- Register online for your GTE modules between 26 August and 11 September.
+- Register online for your GTE modules between Wednesday 23rd August and Friday 15 September 2017.
 This can be done though the following link: http://www.dcu.ie/iss/studentapps.shtml.
-Students who register outside this period will have to register directly with the Registry Office in DCU, or online during the change of mind period.
+Students who register outside this period will have to register directly with the Registry Office in DCU, or online during the change of module period (Monday 25th to Friday 29th September 2017).
 Any queries relating to regisration should be directed to firstname.lastname@example.org.

 Online Registration (September)